An introduction to NHS Resolution’s Early Notification team

 What will happen once a matter is reported to NHS Resolution?

-HSIB will firstly conduct a safety investigation into your baby’s birth.
-Once we receive the HSIB investigation report, NHS Resolution will then undertake a clinical triage to confirm whether the clinical criteria for investigation under the Early Notification scheme are met.
+Maternity and Newborn Safety Investigations (MNSI – formerly the Healthcare Safety Investigation Branch or HSIB) will firstly conduct a safety investigation into your baby’s birth.
+Once we receive the MNSI report, NHS Resolution will then undertake a clinical triage to confirm whether the clinical criteria for investigation under the Early Notification Scheme are met.
 NHS Resolution will then write to you directly to confirm that a legal investigation will start.
 We will also let you know when you should expect to hear from us again with an outcome into whether or not you are entitled compensation.
 We will also make sure that you know how to access other resources such as independent legal advice.

-No EN investigation will take place where you have declined an HSIB investigation, unless you request this directly via your trust.
+No EN investigation will take place where you have declined an MNSI investigation, unless you request this directly via your trust.

 NHS Resolution’s in-house, specialist team will review all available information about the care you received during the antenatal period, the delivery of your baby and the period immediately after the birth.
 This may also include relevant medical records, statements and any other available investigation reports.
 We will review this information to decide whether: